Azure/blobporter/README.md

 From blob storage to a local file, the source can be a page or block blob:

-`./blobporter -f /datadrive/file.bam  -c mycontainer -n file.bam -t blob-file`
+`./blobporter  -c mycontainer -n file.bam -t blob-file`

->Note: The blob name is specified using the -n option and the value of the -f option is the local filename.
+You can use the -n option to specify a prefix.
+All blobs that match the prefix will be downloaded.
+The following will download all blobs in the container that start with `f`

+`./blobporter  -c mycontainer -n f -t blob-file`

+Without the -n option all files in the container will be downloaded.

+`./blobporter  -c mycontainer -t blob-file`

 ### Download a file via HTTP to a local file